 These secrets include the innocuous fun and the links between our Doom Slayer and other games.

-In the middle of the day when everyone tried to limit the road, Doom Eternal (and Animal Crossing) came out to give our gamers something to do.
-As an FPS fan, I jumped right into this game to verify it was worth the wait of the gamers, and the answer was yes.
+When everyone tried to limit the road, Doom Eternal (and Animal Crossing) came out to give our gamers something to do in the middle of the day.
+As an FPS fan, I jumped right into this game to verify it was worth the gamers’ wait, and the answer was yes.
 You can preview the first impressions of the game while waiting for the detailed review.
 This time, let’s introduce you to some interesting easter eggs you can find in Doom Eternal!

 Posts of course contain spoil, so if you have not completed the game and do not want to be revealed the story, you should temporarily “abstain”!